Skilled Migration: Intake

 - Structured next steps before filing

-Why structured intake exists
+Why structured intake matters

-When to book a strategy session
+When a strategy session fits better

 Readiness